kornicameister/dotfiles.fish/README.md

 This configuration is primarily used in my own [dotfiles](https://github.com/kornicameister/dotfiles).
 I have extracted it from there to avoid mixing shell configuration and system packages.
-That was, I believe, one of the mistakes I have made when configuring **zsh**.
+That was, I believe, one of the mistakes I have made when configuring **fish**.

 ## How to use